How to Run a Proper Monitor Test

 Documenting Defects for Warranty Claims

-If you discover defects, proper documentation is essential for successful RMA (Return Merchandise Authorization) claims:
+If you discover a defect, proper documentation is essential for a successful RMA (Return Merchandise Authorization) claim:

 1. Photography: Use a camera (not a phone screenshot) to capture the actual display.
-For backlight bleed, use 1-2 second exposure.
-For dead pixels, use macro mode and include a ruler for scale.
+For backlight bleed, use a 1-2 second exposure; for dead pixels, use macro mode and include a ruler for scale.

-2. Measurement: Measure the size and location of defects.
-"3cm backlight bleed extending from bottom-left corner" is more compelling than "some light leaking."
+2. Measurement: Record the size and location of the defect.
+"3cm backlight bleed extending from the bottom-left corner" is far more compelling than "some light leaking."

-3. Comparison: Test multiple brightness levels and document which settings make the defect visible.
-Some manufacturers only honor claims for defects visible at 50% brightness or lower.
+3. Comparison: Test multiple brightness levels and note which settings make the defect visible — brightness level matters when a manufacturer assesses a claim.

-4. Video evidence: For DSE, record a slow pan across a gray screen.
-This demonstrates the defect more effectively than static photos.
+4. Video evidence: For DSE, record a slow pan across a gray screen—motion demonstrates the defect more effectively than a static photo.

 5. Serial number: Include your monitor's serial number and purchase date in all documentation.